Notice of a Change Healthcare Third-Party Incident

 The digital lifestyle many people have due to remote work makes staring at a screen much of the day unavoidable.
 However, there are ways to ease the strain on eyes.

 "The longer our eyes are on our screens, the more fatigued and strained our eyes become," says Dr. Andreoli.
 "Taking frequent breaks and minimizing recreational screen time helps our eyes stay healthy and makes them less tired."
+You can do other things, too, such as:

-Dr. Andreoli suggests the rule of 20s: Every 20 minutes, take a 20-second break to look at something 20 feet away.
+Dr. Andreoli also suggests the rule of 20s: Every 20 minutes, take a 20-second break to look at something 20 feet away.
 In addition, try to minimize screen time to let your eyes rest.

 Your Child's Eyes